opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.2	Catchment
-The HY_Catchment class defines the catchment as the unit wherein all hydrologic processes take place, without an identification of the hydrologic determination.
-HY_Catchment is a specialization of the general HY_HydroFeature class.
-It inherits identifier, name and context properties from the generalization.
-The HY_Catchment class carries the associations: *containing Catchment*, *jointCatchment*, *upstreamCatchment*,  *outflowNode*, *inflowNode*, *boundaryLine*.
+The HY_Catchment class defines the catchment and its basic relationships such as catchmant hierarchy and topology as described in section 6.3.
+HY_Catchment specializes the general HY_HydroFeature class; from this generalization it inherits *identifier*, *name* and *context* properties.
+HY_Catchment carries the associations: *containing Catchment*, *conjointCatchment*, *upstreamCatchment*,  *outflowNode*, *inflowNode*, *boundaryLine*.

-The **containingCatchment** (Fig 20a) association provides a means to describe the nesting of catchments in a simple “is-in” containment hierarchy as typically used for high order organization of management and reporting units.
-If required, this association shall be used to identify the catchment therein the relevant catchment is nested.
+The **containingCatchment** association describes the nesting of catchments in a simple “is-in” containment hierarchy as typically used for high-order organization of management and reporting units.
+If required, this association shall be used to identify the catchment wherein the catchment is nested.

-The **jointCatchment** (Fig 20c)  association provides a means to describe the interaction of the catchment with another catchment crossing an arbitrary boundary line.
-This line may be the divide separating adjacent  catchments, or the diffuse divide between non-delineated sub catchments within an encompassing catchment, or a fictive line between distant catchments.
-If required, this association shall be used to identify the catchments interacting across a boundary line.
-The  boundary line may be described by summits which may be located in the catchment network as inflow or outflow nodes.
+The **conjointCatchment** association describes the interaction of a catchment with another catchment crossing an arbitrary boundary line.
+This line may be the divide separating adjacent catchments, or the diffuse divide between non-delineated sub-catchments within an encompassing catchment, or a fictive line between distant catchments.
+If required, this association shall be used to identify the interacting catchments.

-The **upstreamCatchment** (Fig 20b)  association provides a means to describe the basin immediately upstream of the relevant basin without knowing a particular inflow location.
-Note that this defines the topological hierarchy between basins; the nesting is inherited from the catchment class.
-This association shall be used to identify a basin immediately upstream of the relevant basin.
+The **upstreamCatchment** association describes the basin immediately upstream of the relevant basin.
+This allows to describe the interaction between catchments at inflow nodes which are identified outflow node of an upstream catchment.
+If required, this association shall be used to identify inflow into the catchment when a particular inflow location is not known, e.g. from headwater and tributary catchments.

-The **outflowNode** (Fig 21b)  association provides a pattern to identify the location of outflow of the contributing basin.
-This allows to identify the downstream basin whereby the inflow location coincides with the outflowNode.
-This association shall be used to identify the location where water flows out of the relevant basin.
-To sufficiently describe an upstream-downstream-relation, the outflowNode shall coincide with the inflowNode of a downstream basin
+The **outflowNode** association describes the location where water flows out of a contributing catchment.
+This allows to identify the catchment whose inflow location coincides with the outflow node, and to describe an upstream-downstream relation.
+If required, this association shall be used to identify the location to which the catchment contributes flow, and from where a downstream catchment receives flow from upstream.

-The **inflowNode** (Fig 21c) association provides a pattern to identify the location of inflow to the receiving basin.
-This allows to identify the upstream basin whereby the outflow location coincides with the inflowNode.
-This association shall be used to identify the location where water flows into the relevant basin.
-To sufficiently describe a upstream-downstream-relation, the inflowNode shall coincide with the outflowNode of a upstream basin.
+The **inflowNode** association describes the location where water flows into a receiving catchment.
+This allows to identify the catchment whose the outflow location coincides with the inflow node, and to describe an downstream-upstream relation.
+If required, this association shall be used to identify the location to where the catchment receives flow, and to which an upstream catchment contributes flow.

-The **divide** (Fig 21a) association provides a means to identify the conceptual line (of edges) bounding the catchment.
-This association shall be used to describe the boundary line by infinite number of nodes which may be located in the catchment network as inflow nodes.
+The **boundaryLine** association describes the line bounding the catchment associating an infinite number of identified inflow nodes located in the catchment network.
+If required, this association shall be used to identify a location on the divide to place the outflow of a contributing catchment when a particular outflow location is not known.

 | **Requirements Class** | [/req/hy_catchment/catchment] (/req/hy_catchment/catchment) |
 | --- | --- |